hackbinghamton/CloudComputingWorkshop/S3/StaticWebsiteUsingS3.md

 ### Introduction
 #### Amazon S3
 Amazon S3 stands for Amazon Simple Storage Service.
 As the name implies, S3 is a storage provider on the cloud designed for simplicity.
-You can think of it as Amazon's version of Google Drive but on a larger scale, and with extra features.
+You can think of it as Amazon's version of Google Drive, but on a larger scale with extra features.

 #### S3 Basic Concepts